Bernard Manning: Comedic style

+By the early 1980s Manning's style of comedy was being seen as increasingly out-dated and politically incorrect.
+Later detractors criticised his style of humour, with journalist and television presenter Esther Rantzen commenting in 1992 that, "for me, he's always been the villain of comedy".

 Personal life

+Manning was married to Vera, who died of a heart attack in 1986.

 Manning named his house in Alkrington "Shalom", the Hebrew word for "peace".

 Manning was a lifelong Manchester City supporter.
 He was the subject of This Is Your Life on 27 November 1991.
-For many of his later years, he was a teetotaler and a diabetic.
+For many of his later years, he was a teetotaller and a diabetic.

 Having been admitted two weeks earlier for a kidney complaint, Manning died in North Manchester General Hospital at 3:10 pm on 18 June 2007.
 He was 76.
 He had written his own eulogy, which appeared as an obituary in the Daily Mail two days later.